Skip to content

 Food You Can See Growing

-Tomatoes, herbs, greens, peppers, potatoes, beans, and seasonal staples become part of your routine instead of another unpredictable grocery run.
+Tomatoes, herbs, greens, peppers, potatoes, beans, and seasonal staples become part of your week, and yes, checking on them counts as a perfectly reasonable backyard activity.

 Dense late summer vegetable garden with crisp green foliage